gilday/brightwheel-photos/README.md

 # Brightwheel Photos

-Python script for downloading a student's photos from [Brightwheel](https://schools.mybrightwheel.com).
+Python script for downloading a student's photos and videos from [Brightwheel](https://schools.mybrightwheel.com).

 My kid went to a daycare that used Brightwheel to communicate with parents and